yujie-ren/LLM-Hallucination-Papers/README.md

 (Microsoft，Detecting 幻觉 in LLMs)
 - RAGTruth: A Hallucination Corpus for Developing Trustworthy Retrieval-Augmented Language Models [[pdf]](https://aclanthology.org/2024.acl-long.585/)
 (UIUC，measure 幻觉 in RAG-based LLM)
+- The Dawn After the Dark: An Empirical Study on Factuality Hallucination in Large Language Models  [[pdf]](https://aclanthology.org/2024.acl-long.586/)

 ### NAACL 2024